 Today’s our special day for all of us to slow down enough to count our blessings.

 Many of you know that I have been working on a very simple, highly-integrated mathematical model of the universe.
 It is all contained within just 202 doublings, steps, or notations.
 In that process I’ve begun to realize how everything we think, say or do impacts our little universe.
 If we can mathematically encode the universe in just 202 intimately-related steps, the universe may appear ginormous, but it isn’t.
-It is just that our understanding of space and time are off.
+It is just that our understanding of space and time are limited.

 Within the 13.8± billion years, the human family is but a speck of time within this universe.
 So, the evolution of our family, is yet a smaller speck.
 And each generation, yet smaller.

 The Pilgrims left from Plymouth, England on September 16 and made progress each day until they anchored on November 21.
 The Mayflower Compact was signed that day.
 It is a good day to visit what was once called the Plimoth Plantation and is now called Plimoth Patuxet Museums.
 More sensitive to the indigenous people who greeted the Pilgrims, we all have to have our unique Marblehead moments!

 (Writing to the family… sister, brother, cousins, and more.)